adriangarb/quote-generator/README.md

 # quote-generator
-i can't put the website, because the API i have used use a http protocol and not a https protocol
+i can't put the website, because the API i have used use a HTTP protocol and not a HTTPS protocol